Cthompsonlbi/Team_Red/README.md

 ![DB_MockUp](https://user-images.githubusercontent.com/92830382/157993579-45889894-1ae2-41ca-8e9f-140f6991338d.PNG)

 ---
-#### rudimentary EDA
+#### Rudimentary EDA

-Quick link to our EDA Jupyter notebook file that contains code for our **INITIAL** work with regards to cleaning the Travel dataset:
+Quick link to our EDA Jupyter notebook file that contains code for our **INITIAL** work with regards to cleaning the Travel dataset can be found below:

 [Travel Dataset Initial Clean](Notebooks/InsightEDA.ipynb)

-The intial steps taken after pulling the Travel.csv file into a dataframe to get a better understanding of the data that we are working with are as follows:
+The initial steps taken after pulling the Travel.csv file into a dataframe to get a better understanding of the data that we are working with were as follows:

 	* running a count function-- count() on the dataset to capture sum of rows with values
 	* running a unique function -- nunique() on the dataset to see if there were values that exceeded the anticipated amount
 	* running a null function -- isnull() to identify columns that contain null values and the quantity of null values
-	* merge the three resulting dataframes from the functions above into a dataframe to allow for ease of analysis
+	* merge the three resulting dataframes from the functions above into a dataframe to allow ease of analysis
 	* inspecting each column using the groupby and size function --groupby().size() to identify columns with erroneous values or complex groupings
 	* adjusting column values to modify erroneous values and simplify complex groupings

-* Screenshot of combining three dataframes created using functions count, nunique, isnull
+* Screenshot illustrating the combining of three dataframes created using functions count, nunique, isnull

 ![EDA_DF_Combine](Images/EDA_DF_Combine.PNG)

-* Screenshot of using groupby function and replace function to modify column values
+* Screenshot illustrating the use of the groupby function and replace function to modify column values

 ![SampleGroupFunction1](Images/SampleGroupFunction1.PNG)

-* Additional screenshot of using groupby function and replace function to modify column values
+* Additional screenshot of groupby function and replace function to modify column values

 ![SampleGroupFunction2](Images/SampleGroupFunction2.PNG)